 Any change of ownership of a dealer which is a sole proprietorship or general partnership requires a new application to be submitted by the prospective new owner prior to the change in ownership.
-If it appears that the new application cannot be approved prior to the anticipated sale date, the new owner may request a temporary permit pursuant to KRS 190.037 pending approval of the new application.
+If it appears that the new application cannot be approved prior to the anticipated sale date, the new owner may request a temporary permit upon a complete application and passing inspection pending approval of the new application.